LinkedInLearning/bitbucket-for-ci-cd-3806095/ch1_pipelines/01_03_configure_pipeline_stages/README.md

-# 01_03_configure_pipeline_stages
+# 01_03 Configure Pipeline Stages

 If our deployments include multiple steps, we can group them together using stages.

 Use the configuration for this lesson to update the pipeline configuration.
     - [`bitbucket-pipelines.yml`](./bitbucket-pipelines.yml)